vigneshkamathc/mesa_tutorial/docs/source/Jan2025Update_MESA4_tutorial.rst

 You will now be able to view your outputs in a QGIS project.
 See below for how to do this.

-The key output is a geopackage [2]_, which contains seven produced tables as well as additional tables corresponding to the number of input asset layers (see Table 2).
+The key output is a geopackage,[2]_ which contains seven produced tables as well as additional tables corresponding to the number of input asset layers (see Table 2).
 These tables can be queried using QGIS or ArcGIS.